enmitko1/oracle_db_install_RHEL8/README_EN.md

 The ip of the host can be seen using the command ifconfig.

-We add this data to /etc/hosts, both the ip and the full name of the machine as one entrance at the end of the file following the next structure:
+We add this data to /etc/hosts, both the ip and the full name of the machine as one entrance at the end of the file:

 The file /etc/hosts has to end up like this, for example: